waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ### Double Loaded Play Clue

+* This convention only apply to variants with a hard suit.
 * *Loaded* is a situation where the player has `a playable card` or `a known trash`.
 * *Double Loaded* is a situation where the player is double *Loaded*.
 * Note that *Loaded Play Clue* is turned off in 2-player.

 ### Overloaded Play Clue

+* This convention only apply to variants with a hard suit.
 * *Overloaded* is a situation where the clue giver is *Occupied* and the clue receiver is *Loaded*.
 * Note that *Occupied Play Clue* and *Loaded Play Clue* are turned off in 2-player.